wireservice/csvkit/docs/scripts/in2csv.rst

 .. note::

-    The "ndjson" format refers to "newline delimited JSON", such as is output by the many streaming APIs.
+    The "ndjson" format refers to "newline delimited JSON", as used by many streaming APIs.

 .. note::

-    DBF format is only supported when running on Python 2.
+    If an XLS looks identical to an XLSX when viewed in Excel, they may not be identical as CSV.
+For example, XLSX has an integer type, but XLS doesn't.
+Numbers that look like integers from an XLS will have decimals in CSV, but those from an XLSX won't.

 Examples
 ========